ckelling/SODA_501/project/src/Project log.md

 * Reference for segmenting our Twitter users:
 Becken, S., Simmons, D., & Frampton, C. (2003).
 Segmenting tourists by their travel pattern for insights into achieving energy efficiency.
 Journal of Travel Research, 42(1), 48-56.
 Cohen, E. (1974).
 Who is a tourist?: A conceptual clarification.
 The sociological review, 22(4), 527-555.
+## Xiaoran
+* Using Claire's code, run on Cluster to subset tweets from the 10 top big cities.
+* After figuring out the cutoffs and deleting bot tweets, can start to write codes for selecting in- and out-flows for the two Rdataset.